developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 ## Step 6: Add the OIDC Provider to AWS

 That's it.
 We have done all the hard work.
-Anything after this will be a breeze compared to what we've done so far.
+Anything after this will be a breeze compared to what we've done so far as you shall see shortly.

 Now, we have a domain name that is publishing its OIDC configuration and JWKs over the HTTPS endpoint and is ready to be used as a trusted OIDC provider.